runtimerevolution/python-knowledge-base/docs/machine_learning/2_regression.md

 Before using linear regression model, make sure that the data follow these assumptions:

-1. The variables should be measured at a continuous level
+1. The variables should be measured at a continuous level.

-2. Relationship between the dependent variable and the independent variable(s) is linear (scatter plot to visualize)
+2. Relationship between the dependent variable and the independent variable(s) is linear (scatter plot to visualize).

-3. The observations and variables should be independent of each other
+3. The observations and variables should be independent of each other.

-4. Your data should have no significant outliers
+4. Your data should have no significant outliers.

-5. The residuals (errors) of the best-fit regression line follow normal distribution
+5. The residuals (errors) of the best-fit regression line follow normal distribution.

 ## Polynomial Regression